 It is critical to understand how and where estate and inheritance taxes are applied.
 Just the state where you live can strongly impact the taxes that have to be paid on your estate.

-In effect, you can get about a $23 million exemption using this strategy, unless Congress changes the numbers.
+In effect, you can get a $23 million exemption using this strategy, unless Congress changes the numbers.

 To be 100% transparent, we published this page to help filter through the mass influx of prospects, who come to us through our website and referrals, to gain only a handful of the right types of new clients who wish to engage us.